-6. Binomial distributions show up when we count the number of successes in a random sample.
+7. Binomial distributions show up when we count the number of successes in a random sample.
 For example, suppose you roll a fair 6-sided die 64 times.
 Let T be the number of sixes you roll.

 - a) What is the (exact) distribution of T?

-- b) Calculate $P(T \ge 12)$.

-- c) The CLT says that T is approximately normal with mean 64(1/6) and variance 64(1/6)(5/6).
+Use this to find the mean and variance of T. - b) Calculate $P(T \ge 12)$. - c) The CLT says that T is approximately normal with the mean and variance you found in part a.
 Use this normal approximation to estimate $P(T \ge 12)$.
 How does this answer compare with the exact answer you found in part b?